Kash’s Corner: A Three Way Deal?—One Huawei CFO, Two Americans, and Two Canadians

 What does that basically mean?

-And that's where bank fraud comes in with specific banking institutions and wire fraud is just fancy speak for using international uh banking institutions that serve as the conduits of these transactions.
+And that's where bank fraud comes in with specific banking institutions and wire fraud is just fancy speak for using international banking institutions that serve as the conduits of these transactions.

-Pretty major stuff because she they're talking tens and hundreds of millions, if not billions of dollars worth of transactions.
+Pretty major stuff because they're talking tens and hundreds of millions, if not billions of dollars worth of transactions.

-Her specific crime had to do with sanctions the US government had against Iran.
+Her specific crime had to do with sanctions the U.S. government had against Iran.

-What's one of the countries we had under at least under President Trump the stiffest sanctions under, we withdrew out of the JCPOA POA, and I think rightfully so.
+What's one of the countries we had, at least under President Trump, the stiffest sanctions under.

 And we did not want American banking institutions allowing money to flow through Iran.

-Um it prevented banks that touch American currency from conducting transactions that benefit Iran.
+And so it prevented banks that touch American currency from conducting transactions that benefit Iran.

-I think it was called like Spike uh Skycast.
+I think it was called like Skycast.

-And what this lady did, Meng and Huawei, when the US investigators asked her about this Huawei subsidiary, Huawei said, we have no idea, we we have no affiliation with them.
+And what this lady did, Mang and Huawei, when the U.S. investigators asked her about this Huawei subsidiary, Huawei said, we have no idea.

-In reality, the other company that bought Sky Cam was another Huawei affiliated company.
+In reality, the other company that bought Skycam was another Huawei-affiliated company.

 So they just moved it from A to B, still a Huawei affiliate.